mjrusso/wingman/README.md

 1. **Enable the mode:** `wingman-mode` is a buffer-local minor mode.
 You can enable it with `M-x wingman-mode` or have it enabled automatically via the hook as shown above.
 2. **Get Completions:**
    * If `wingman-auto-fim` is `t` (the default), completions will appear automatically as you type.
-   * To manually request a completion, press the trigger key (customized via `wingman-key-trigger`).
+   * To manually request a completion, use `wingman-fim-inline`.
+By default this is bound to `C-c w TAB` in the `wingman-mode-map`, and may be customized via `wingman-prefix-key` and `wingman-mode-prefix-map`.
 3. **Accept a Completion:**
    * **Full:** Press the "accept full" key (default: `<tab>`) to insert the entire suggestion.
    * **Line:** Press the "accept line" key (default: `S-TAB`) to insert only the first line of the suggestion.